Traditional Rugs vs. Kilim Rugs

 Another thing that needs to be considered is the price.
 As earlier referenced, traditional rugs are usually cheaper than Kilim rugs due to the creation process.
 With traditional rugs often being machine made, it decreases the price and makes them more available for customers to buy.

 However, for authenticity, a Kilim rug would be better as, due to the tradition surrounding them as aforementioned, they’re usually handmade.
-Handmade rugs would offer a more homemade feel and would suit both a vintage style interior and contemporary interior (if it matches the style).
+Handmade rugs would offer a more homemade feel and would suit both a vintage style interior and contemporary interior.

 How The Aesthetic Will Look

-The aesthetic of a rug is often one of the main reasons – if not the main reason – that a rug is chosen.
+The aesthetic of a rug is often one of the main reasons that a rug is chosen.
 The aesthetic can change a room dramatically, so this should also be considered when buying a rug.
 There are usually more options of designs when it comes to traditional rugs, however, the designs that are often featured on Kilim rugs are more original.
 Furthermore, due to the nature of Kilim rugs, (with them being handmade), they’re one of a kind, unique pieces!

 Durability Of The Rug